I’ve been wanting to make a new on-the-go protein bar for a while, and after some tweaking and testing it’s ready for you!

 I have not tried making this with alternative nut butters yet, however I’m sure it would do very well with peanut butter, cashew butter, or sunbutter (for those of you who are nut free).

-I made the recipe pictured with a grass-fed whey chocolate protein powder (it's on my Top 5 list) but I also tested it with a vegan chocolate protein powder which worked great too!
+I made the recipe pictured with a grass-fed whey chocolate protein powder (check out my Top 5 list) but I also tested it with a vegan chocolate protein powder which worked great too!

 Baking with protein powder does not alter your body’s ability to use the protein.
 Before your body can digest protein, it denatures – or breaks it down into amino acids which are what your body uses.
 Heating protein powder, just like cooking meat or eggs, can denature the protein into these amino acids – it doesn’t make them less available to your body.